When uploading attachments to submit with your Bankruptcy Form make sure it is:

 - most recent Australian tax return.

-Applying for bankruptcy as part of business partnership.
+You are applying for bankruptcy as part of business partnership.
 You must provide documentary evidence relating to the financial affairs of the partnership such as:

 - profit and loss statements